- Automation Basics

 - In the Activities panel, select the File tab, then drag the Move File activity and drop it after the Write Cell activity inside For Each File In Folder.

-- Click Plus on the right side of the From field and then select CurrentFile > Full Path to indicate the full path of the current file in the iteration.
+- Click Plus on the right side of the From field and then select CurrentFile > Full Name (includes full path) to indicate the full path of the current file in the iteration.

-C:\Out\and then click Plus on the right side of the window and select Project Notebook (Notes) > File [Sheet] > ReformattedFileName [Cell].
+C:\Out\and then click Plus on the right side of the window and select Notebook > File [Sheet] > ReformattedFileName [Cell].
 The path in the Text Builder should look like this:

 - Make sure the Overwrite option is selected.